jaedong98/uw_csep546/Assignment6/Report/prob2/prob2_eye_blink_model.md

 |0.5|0.9166666666666666<br/>(0.9298679867986799)|![2_15_255.0_ss0.05_2_w_momentum_0.5](prob2_test_loss_case_2_15_255.0_ss0.05_2_w_momentum_0.5.png)|
 |0.75|0.9207920792079208<br/>(0.9257425742574258)|![2_15_255.0_ss0.05_2_w_momentum_0.75](prob2_test_loss_case_2_15_255.0_ss0.05_2_w_momentum_0.75.png)|

 #### ROC Curve Comparison

-For ROC curve comparsion, I used the following parameters, which was aggregated from previous homework.
+For ROC curve comparison, I used the following parameters, which was aggregated from previous homework and defaults for the neural network model.
+The plot below indicates higher AUC and accuracies on Neural Network.

 ```python
     config = {'min_to_split': 2,